dessertlab/EVIL/INSTALL.md

 ## Step 1: Python Setup
 Ensure you have Anaconda3 installed, if not install **Python 3.7** from [*Anaconda*](https://www.anaconda.com) with the following steps:
 * Install the list of dependencies described [here](https://docs.anaconda.com/anaconda/install/linux/)
 * Download the installer [here](https://repo.anaconda.com/archive/).
-For example, you can use the `wget` command: `wget https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh`, then type `chmod +x Anaconda3-2021.05-Linux-x86_64.sh` and run `bash Anaconda3-2021.05-Linux-x86_64.sh` and complete the installation.
+For example, you can use the `wget` command: `wget https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh`, then type `chmod +x Anaconda3-2021.05-Linux-x86_64.sh` and run `bash Anaconda3-2021.05-Linux-x86_64.sh` to complete the installation.
 * You may need to add *anaconda directory* to the PATH environment variable (e.g., `export PATH="/path_to_anaconda/anaconda/bin:$PATH"`).

 ### Recommended GPU Set up
 * If you are using an HPC cluster run the following command to enable **Python 3.7 with CUDA**: `module load cuda/9.2  anaconda3/5.0.1-cuda92`
 * If you are using a local machine and have anaconda set up already run the following command `conda env create -f evil_env_gpu.yml` Upon completion activate it using `conda activate evil_env`.
 The move to the Install Natural Language tools section.

 ## Step 2: Dependencies Setup
+* Move to the EVIL main directory
 * It is recommended you use a virtual environment for the dependency set up (**Conda environment**).
 If you do not  wish to do so, then simply run ``pip3 install -r requirements.txt``.

 ### Setting up a Conda environment